Don't Trust ChatGPT when Your Question is not in English: A Study of Multilingual Abilities and Types of LLMs: Categorizing Language-Dependent Tasks

+\paragraph{\KnowledgeAccess} LLMs have the capability to function as knowledge bases (KBs) by storing knowledge extracted from training data~\cite{heinzerling-inui-2021-language}. {\KnowledgeAccess} tasks depend on the ability to access this knowledge and formulate accurate responses based on it.
+While the underlying knowledge may not be language dependent, models may be less reliable in retrieving and utilizing knowledge learned in a language other than the one used to formulate the task.
+Examples of {\KnowledgeAccess} tasks include factual knowledge checking \cite{de-cao-etal-2021-editing}, knowledge-focused question answering \cite{wang2022modern}, and named entity recognition \cite{malmasi-etal-2022-multiconer}.

-Tasks that involve knowledge representation fall under this category and can be used to assess the knowledge enrichment of LLMs.
-Examples include factual knowledge checking~\cite{decao2021editing}, knowledge-focused question answering~\cite{wang2022modern}, word sense disambiguation~\cite{zhang-etal-2022-improving-hownet} (sense knowledge) and so on.
-An illustrative prompt to evaluate this ability is provided in Figure \ref{fig:categorization} \\ \textbf{Articulating.} Much of everyday human conversation is highly language-dependent, as it involves the pragmatics and cultural nuances of the spoken language.
-For instance, writing a cover letter in English significantly differs in format and word choice compared to writing one in Japanese, reflecting distinct social norms and conventions.
-Moreover, individuals who use specific languages often share similar backgrounds, influencing their thinking patterns and giving rise to unique styles and expressions for conveying ideas.
-Tasks that are heavily influenced by language choices fall under the "Articulating" category.
-This category encompasses tasks such as summarization\cite{nenkova2012survey}, dialogue generation~\cite{ni2022recent}, paraphrasing~\cite{zhou-bhat-2021-paraphrase}, and style writing~\cite{jin2021deep}, among others.
-These tasks require a deep understanding of the cultural and linguistic contexts, as they involve capturing and reproducing the appropriate style, tone, and manner of expression specific to a given language.\\ \textbf{Discussion.} Categories in the NLP field are not mutually exclusive, as tasks can exhibit properties of multiple categories.
-For example, NLG tasks like summarization rely on NLU for understanding the input text.
-In our categorization, tasks can also rely on each other.
-For instance, while articulating tasks require knowledge access, the primary focus is on generating socially understandable text rather than serving as a dictionary.
-Recognizing these interdependencies provides a comprehensive understanding of how LLMs handle multilingual tasks and the complex nature of language processing.
+\paragraph{\Articulating} Much of everyday human conversation is highly language-dependent, as it involves the pragmatics and cultural nuances of the spoken language.
+For instance, writing a cover letter in English significantly differs from writing one in Japanese, due to the distinct social norms and conventions associated with those languages.
+The {\Articulating} category includes tasks that are heavily influenced by the language choice, such as summarization \cite{nenkova2012survey}, dialogue generation \cite{ni2022recent}, paraphrasing \cite{zhou-bhat-2021-paraphrase}, and style writing \cite{jin-etal-2022-deep}.
+These tasks require an extensive understanding of not only language, but the associated culture, as they involve capturing and reproducing the appropriate style, tone, and manner of expression specific to a given language.